Read the latest and greatest from our team

 How Long Does Vicodin Stay in Your System?

 Vicodin is one of the most popular opiate painkillers in the world.
-It can often seem like doctors prescribe it for just about everything; from individuals dealing with chronic back pain to patients who have undergone oral surgery.
+It can often seem like doctors prescribe it for just about everything, from individuals dealing with chronic back pain to patients who have undergone oral surgery.
 Because there is so much Vicodin in circulation, the drug has taken on a life of its own outside of professional medical care.
-Abuse is rampant and has led many people down paths of crippling addiction that leads them to seek out a complete drug detox.
+Abuse is rampant and has led many people down paths of crippling addiction that lead them to seek out a complete drug detox.

 Hydrocodone—the opiate element within Vicodin—produces relaxing effects.
 The effects of opiates can last for hours in your system.
-However, during that time the user’s heart rate slows and breathing becomes labored.
+However, during that time, the user’s heart rate slows, and breathing becomes labored.
 If enough is irresponsibly taken, Vicodin use can result in brain damage and death.
 Once Vicodin has entered a user’s system, it takes several hours for the effect to wear off and numerous days for it to leave the body.

 Factors Affecting How Long Vicodin Stays in Your System